algoverzum/problemset/topics/array/river-dams/statement/statement.en.md

 ## River Dams
-We want to build a new hydroelectric power plant on a river, the width of which has been measured at $N$ different points.
-From the selected points, we can build a hydroelectric power plant at those points where the width of the river is greater than the previous and next points.
-Since we have no measurement data before the first point and after the last point, they are not suitable for building a hydroelectric power plant.
-At how many points can we build a hydroelectric power plant?
+We want to build a new dam on a river, the width of which has been measured at $N$ different points.
+From the selected points, we can build a dam at those points where the width of the river is greater than the previous and next points.
+Since we have no measurement data before the first point and after the last point, they are not suitable for building a dam.
+At how many points can we build a dam?

 ### Input
 The first line of the input is a number, the number of points on the river: $N$.
 The second line contains $N$ numbers, the width at each point: $A_1, A_2, \ldots A_N$.

 ### Output
-You have to print one number, the number of places suitable for building a hydroelectric power plant, i.e. the number of measurement points where the measured width is strictly greater than the width measured at the point before and after.
+You have to print one number, the number of places suitable for building a dam, i.e. the number of measurement points where the measured width is strictly greater than the width measured at the point before and after.

 ### Constraints
 * $1 \le N \le 100$